dalibo/ldap2pg/docs/cookbook.md

 To do this, create a distinct configuration file.
 You must first disable roles introspection, so that `ldap2pg` will never try to drop a role.
 Then you must ban any `role` rule from the file.
-You can still trigger LDAP searches to determine to which role you want to grant an ACL.
+You can still trigger LDAP searches to determine to which role you want to grant a privilege.

 ``` yaml
 # File `ldap2pg.acl.yml`